ihsan-agile/ihsan-agile-guide/README.md

 ## What is Ihsan Agile?

-Ihsan Agile overlays existing Agile methods (Scrum, Kanban, SAFe) with principles from the Qur'an and Sunnah, helping teams operationalize Islamic values in daily software delivery.
+Ihsan Agile helps Muslim-led teams embed Islamic values into the Agile ceremonies and practices they already use.
+It overlays existing Agile methodologies (Scrum, Kanban, SAFe) with principles from the Qur'an and Sunnah.

-**The Innovation**: Bridges the implementation gap between organizational values and everyday operational decisions through systematic practices and the Ihsan Agile Facilitator (IAF) role.
+As Muslim-led organisations grow and scale, they naturally ask: **how do we translate Islamic principles into the daily Agile practices our teams already use?** Ihsan Agile provides a practical answer through systematic practices and the Ihsan Agile Facilitator role.

+**The approach:** Enriches what teams already do, rather than replacing it—making values operational, systematic, and sustainable.

 ## Three Pillars